Karen Blixen Camp has an excellent location on the Mara River, with wildlife often on view.

 Security measures: The camp’s main gate is patrolled around the clock and there are askaris on site day and night.
 After dark, all guests are escorted to and from their tents.

-Fire safety: Every tent has a fire extinguisher but no fire-training has been done so far.
+Fire safety: Every tent has a fire extinguisher and all staff have had fire-training.

 Disabled access: On Request

-Laundry facilities: There’s an extra charge for laundry, which is usually hand-washed (though they also have a machine) and line-dried.
+Laundry facilities: laundry is usually hand-washed (though they also have a machine) and line-dried.
 For cultural reasos, ladies’ underwear can’t be laundered.

 Money: Guests put their valuables in lock-up bags which are then brought to the office.
 The lock boxes in guest tents is not for valuables.
 Foreign exchange is available subject to the camp having enough cash on hand.

-Accepted payment on location: Amex, MasterCard and Visa are accepted, with no surcharge unless a cash advance is required.
+Accepted payment on location: Amex, MasterCard and Visa are accepted, with a 4% surcharge.
 All the main currencies (Kenya shillings, US dollars, Euros and Pounds sterling) are accepted for cash payments.